 Suicide remains one of the most vexing mysteries.
 So often, loved ones proclaim that the person who had chosen to end his or her life seemed fine.
 They may admit that there were signs of depression, but were not fully aware of the anguish their loved one was experiencing in the dark corners of their own mind.
 Utter hopelessness and despair may consume them, even when it seems irrational to an outsider.

 There are, however, some warning signs that can flash red flags that someone may be contemplating suicide.
-These suicide risk factors and warning signs symptoms might include:
+These suicide risk factors and suicidal behavioral signs and symptoms might include:

 - Symptoms of depression

 - Loss of interest in activities once enjoyed